 The Children's Place, Inc. is the largest pure-play children's specialty apparel retailer in North America.
-We sell apparel, accessories, footwear and other items for children.
-We design, contract to manufacture, sell at retail and wholesale, and license to sell trend right, high-quality merchandise at value prices, the substantial majority of which is under the proprietary "The Children's Place", "Place" and "Baby Place" brand names.
+We sell apparel, accessories, footwear, and other items for children.
+We design, contract to manufacture, sell at retail and wholesale, and license to sell trend right, high quality merchandise at value prices, the substantial majority of which is under the proprietary "The Children's Place", "Place", and "Baby Place" brand names.
 Our stores offer a friendly and convenient shopping environment.
-The Children's Place has differentiated departments and serves the wardrobe needs of Girls and Boys (sizes 4-14, with size 16 available online), Toddler Girls and Boys (sizes 12 mos.-5T) and Baby (sizes 0-18 mos.).
+The Children's Place has differentiated departments and serves the wardrobe needs of girls and boys (sizes 4-16), toddler girls and boys (sizes 12 mos.-5T) and baby (sizes 0-18 mos.).
 Stores are visually merchandised by size segment.
 Our merchandise is also available online at www.childrensplace.com.
-Our customers are able to shop online, at their convenience, including from their mobile devices, and receive the same high quality, value-priced merchandise and customer service that are available in our physical stores, as well as merchandise which is exclusive to our e-commerce site.
+Our customers are able to shop online and receive the same merchandise available in our physical stores, in addition to merchandise which is exclusive to our e-commerce site.

 The Children's Place was founded in 1969.
 The Company became publicly traded on the Nasdaq Global Select Market in 1997.
-As of January 30, 2016, we operated 1,069 stores throughout North America as well as our online store.
-During Fiscal 2015, we opened four stores compared to 25 in Fiscal 2014, and we closed 32 stores in Fiscal 2015, compared to 35 in Fiscal 2014.
-Also in Fiscal 2015, we continued to expand into international markets through territorial agreements with franchisees, and in our wholesale business, we continue to add accounts and expand categories and distribution to our customers.
+As of January 28, 2017, we operated 1,039 stores throughout North America as well as our online store.
+During Fiscal 2016, we opened four stores and closed 34 stores.
+During Fiscal 2015, we opened four stores and closed 32 stores.
+Also, in Fiscal 2016, we continued to expand into international markets through territorial agreements with franchisees, and, in our wholesale business, we continued to add accounts and expand categories and distribution to our customers.

-Jane Elfers, our President and Chief Executive Officer, has established four key strategic initiatives that we are executing to improve sales and margin, as follows:
+Jane Elfers, our President and Chief Executive Officer, established four key strategic initiatives that are delivering sales and margin: